UAEC 261 / EU Regulation

 Check My United Airlines Claim

-Free check · 2–6 years (varies by departure country) · 6 years (UK routes) time limit · No fee unless you win
+Free eligibility check · 2–6 years (varies by departure country) · 6 years (UK routes) time limit · Fee disclosed before signature

 01We Know United Airlines

-United operates 800+ aircraft from its US hubs, serving 350+ destinations worldwide.
+United operates a fleet of aircraft from its US hubs, serving destinations worldwide.
 The airline is a Star Alliance founding member.
-United's on-time performance averages 76–80%, with delays concentrated on transatlantic routes during winter months and at congested hubs like Newark.
+United's on-time performance varies seasonally, with delays concentrated on transatlantic routes during winter months and at congested hubs like Newark.

 Our Success Rate